 Start A Meeting - A suggested format for your new meeting.

 We offer this as a suggested format.
-Every meeting finds what works for their particular group: what literature to read at each meeting, what topics to discuss (i.e., the Twelve Steps, the Tools of Chapter 9, Sick and Recovering Relationships, Suggested Guidelines for Communicating, couples’ problems and solutions), and what format to use (speaker, discussion, meditation, etc.).
+Every meeting finds what works for their particular group: what literature to read at each meeting, what topics to discuss (i.e., the Twelve Steps, the Tools of Chapter 9, Sick and Recovering Relationships, Suggested Guidelines for Communicating), and what format to use (speaker, discussion, meditation, etc.).

-The things included in the suggested format will get you started—a blueprint put together from the experiences of those who have gone before.
+This suggested format can be used to get you started—a blueprint put together from the experiences of those who have gone before.
 Use it as you will.

 Welcome to the (insert meeting name) meeting of Chapter 9 – Couples in Recovery Anonymous.